Christmas shopping season is in full swing, but you might want to pump the brakes before you hit the mall.

 “Knowledge is power, and skills, once learned, can last a lifetime,” Bestry says.

-Consider cooking, self-defence, or music lessons.
+Consider cooking, self-defense, or music lessons.
 Pre-pay for a series of classes in

 ballroom dance, quilting, horseback riding, or scrapbooking–whatever delights the people on your list who thirst for knowledge, Bestry says.

 If you still aren’t sure, you really can’t go wrong consumable gifts like beer, wine, gourmet food, soap and other goods.
+Buy a gift basket or build your own.
 Just be sure to consider your loved one’s allergies and personal tastes.